bayerf42/Lox68k/doc/grammar.md

 Changes to [original Lox grammar](https://craftinginterpreters.com/appendix-i.html) are:
 * `print` can be abbreviated by `?` and allows a list of expressions, printed on one line
+* Expressions in `print` may be separated by two commas, inserting some spaces into the output.
+* Ending a `print` list with one or two commas suppresses printing the linefeed.
 * `[` ... `]` syntax for building lists
 * `[ exp ]` as string, list, or instance index to access elements
 * `[ exp? : exp? ]` as list or string slice to extract subsequence